boanong/wedding-template/README.md

 ## Clone project

 - To get a local copy, follow these simple example steps.
-- Clone this repository with `https://github.com/boanong/wedding-template` using your terminal or command line.
+- Clone this repository with `https://github.com/boanong/wedding-template` using your terminal or command-line.

 ## Command-line steps